Home Essentials Checklist: What to Buy Before Moving In

-Rekeying your locks
+Rekey your locks

-When you rekey a lock, you keep the same lock but the old key no longer operates it.
+When you rekey a lock, you keep the same lock, but the old key no longer operates it.
 To do so, you take the lock apart and replace some of the parts inside.
 The working key is then adapted to fit the new configuration of the lock.
 Though this process sounds complicated, it’s fairly quick.
 Still, it’s probably easiest to call a locksmith for this procedure.

-Changing your locks
+Change your locks

 Changing your locks is simpler than rekeying them since you simply swap out an old lock with a new one.
 If you’re feeling up to the challenge, you can change your locks yourself.
 However, you can always leave this task up to professionals and call a locksmith.

 Surveillance cameras are a powerful deterrent for intruders, and they can also give you a sense of security.
 You can also use them to check on things around the house or property while you’re away.

 You can purchase one, two, or more cameras either in a kit or by themselves.
 You may have two storage options: